misterToo/PizzaWebsite/WeeklyReflection.md

 8 hours

 Created files for checkpoint 1, not a lot of spare time this week so getting done what I can.

+### Week 5

+10 hours

+Completed weekly assignment, implemented the order class and database.
+Still struggling with test architecture.
+Pretty surprisingly far along with the back end of the website purely based on the assignments.